vltansky/vltansky-a11y/slides.md

 ---

+# WCAG 4 Principes

+---

 # WCAG Perceivable

 ## נתפס

-- Make all functionality available from a keyboard.
-- Give users enough time to read and use content.
-- Do not use content that causes seizures or physical reactions.
-- Help users navigate and find content.
+- Provide text alternatives for non-text content.
+- Provide captions and other alternatives for multimedia.
+- Create content that can be presented in different ways, including by assistive technologies, without losing meaning.
-- Make it easier to use inputs other than keyboard.
+- Make it easier for users to see and hear content.

 ---